… gardens can be a place to escape to, someone’s own magical world they create all for themselves.

 Sometimes I wish I could go to sleep for the winter…dig down deep into the earth and wake up to new warmth and light.

 For all the flowers I’ve grown in my gardens over the years, dahlias have not been among them.
 Too frilly, too fussy, I always thought.
 Most annuals, in fact, are not my cup of tea.
-I prefer perennials that grow in the ground and return year after year, with little effort on my part and […]
+I prefer perennials that grow in the ground and return year after year, with little […]

 Maybe the leaves I found mean nothing except an early arrival of autumn this year.
 Maybe they are flukes, a mistake of one maple’s DNA code.
 Or maybe they’re n